CPEP Medical Record Keeping Seminar

 The cost of the Personalized Implementation Program (PIP) is $1,650.

 What about CME?

-This activity has been planned and implemented in accordance with the accreditation requirements and policies of the Accreditation Council for Continuing Medical Education (ACCME) through the joint providership of Memorial Hospital UCHealth and CPEP.
+This activity has been planned and implemented in accordance with the accreditation requirements and policies of the Accreditation Council for Continuing Medical Education (ACCME) through the joint providership of UCHealth Southern Region and CPEP.

-Memorial Hospital UCHealth is accredited by the Colorado Medical Society to provide continuing medical education for physicians.
+UCHealth Southern Region is accredited by the Colorado Medical Society to provide continuing medical education for physicians.

-Memorial Hospital UCHealth designates this live course for a maximum of 10.0 AMA PRA Category 1 Credits ™.
-Memorial Hospital UCHealth CME Committee, Planners and Faculty have no relevant relationships to disclose.
+UCHealth Southern Region designates this live course for a maximum of 10.0 AMA PRA Category 1 Credits ™.
 Physicians should claim only the credit commensurate with the extent of their participation in the activity.

 What to expect after enrollment?